0xPratik/0xPratik/README.md

 ### Honors & Awards 🏅

  - Member of SuperTeam DAO
+ -  Won 1st prize and 2nd prize in two tracks in sandstorm hackathon
+ - 2 bounties Won at EthOddesey Hackathon
  - 2nd Prize at Polkadot Buildathon India
- - 2 bounties Won at EthOddesey Hackathon